QuantConnect/Lean/readme.md

 ## QuantConnect is Hiring! ##
 Join the team and solve some of the most difficult challenges in quantitative finance.
 If you are passionate about algorithmic trading we'd like to hear from you.
-The following roles are open for our **Seattle, WA** office:
+When you apply to any of the following open roles in our **Seattle, WA** office, make sure you mention that you came through GitHub:

 - [**Developer Advocate**](https://www.indeed.com/viewjob?jk=e5691f056eb5e2c4&q=developer+advocate): How can we educate 80k+ quants at scale?
 Strategize and create video content, documentation, interactive tutorials, and other content to empower the community.